projectblacklight/arclight/README.md

 # ArcLight

-A Rails engine supporting discovery of archival materials.
+A Rails engine supporting discovery of archival materials, based on [Blacklight](https://projectblacklight.org/)

-During April - June 2017, ArcLight underwent its initial development as a Minimally Viable Product (MVP).
-The MVP is targeted for content that is described in the [Encoded Archival Description](http://eadiva.com/2/) (EAD) format.
-Future development is in the planning phase with no definitive timeline as yet.
+> ℹ️ From August-October 2019, Stanford University, University of Michigan, Indiana University, Princeton University, and Duke University are collaborating on a second phase of ArcLight!
+See the [project board](https://github.com/projectblacklight/arclight/projects/2) or our [demo videos](https://www.youtube.com/playlist?list=PLMdUaIJ0G8QiIXZ_SFHASJErD14CJW-p5) to follow our work.

 ## Requirements